 The main property, located at 444 Pritham Avenue, Greenville Junction, features the Eveleth-Crafts-Sheridan Historical House, the Moosehead Lumbermen’s Museum, and the Outdoor Heritage center.

-Once a part of the storied Moosehead Inn property, this 1890s Victorian-era mansion was generously donated to the Historical Society by distinguished local entrepreneurs, Julia and Philip Sheridan.
-The house, open for guided tours Wednesday through Friday, between mid June and early October, from 1:00 to 4:00 PM, offers a wide variety of permanent and annually changing exhibits affording a fascinating glimpse into Victorian daily life in this once remote, yet economically significant, area of Maine.
+Once a part of the storied Moosehead Inn property, this 1890s mansion was generously donated to the Historical Society by distinguished local entrepreneurs, Julia and Philip Crafts Sheridan.
+The house is open for guided tours Wednesday through Friday, between mid June and early October, from 1:00 to 4:00 pm.
+It offers a wide variety of permanent and annually changing exhibits affording a fascinating glimpse into the daily life in this remote, yet economically significant, northwoods region of Maine.

-Visitors approach the mansion via the large wraparound veranda and enter, as any important visitors would, via the front door where they are greeted in the foyer and introduced to both the home and the residents for whom the house is named.
+Visitors purchase tour tickets in the Carriage House office, then walk front entrance of the house on the large wraparound veranda, where they are greeted in the foyer and introduced to both the home and the residents for whom the house is named.